Soh Rui Yong cleared for SEA Games after 'irregular' medical screening result

 However, Soh took part at the Standard Chartered Singapore Marathon over the weekend, clinching a double win and earning a combined cheque of S$15,000 (US$11,580).
 He snagged the national championship title with a time of 2h 46min 23s on Sunday, having won the half-marathon national title the day before (1:14:58).

-Soh is pencilled in to compete for Team Singapore in the men's 5,000m final on Saturday and the 10,000m final on Dec 16 at Bangkok’s Suphachalasai Stadium.
+According to information published on Team Singapore's website, Soh is pencilled in to compete in the men's 5,000m final on Saturday and the 10,000m final on Dec 16 at Bangkok’s Suphachalasai Stadium.

 In 2023, he ended Singapore's 40-year wait for a Games medal with a silver in the men’s 10,000m event in Cambodia.